thomas-god/thomas-god.github.io/_drafts/rust_htmx.md

 We can use the same strategy to extract data from different representation in the request's body.
-For instance for a `POST /todo` route, we can either receive the new todo content as JSON, or as a xxx-form-urlencoded.
-We can write an axum extractor that abstract away this handling, and that allows having a single handler for both.
+For instance for a `POST /todo` route, we can either receive the new todo content as `application/json`, or as a `application/xxx-form-urlencoded` and write an axum extractor that abstract away this handling in order to have a single handler for both.

 ```rust
 pub struct ContentNegotiator<T>(pub T);